-All Blackpool primary school children are now able to have fluoridated milk, as part of the school breakfast scheme.
+All Blackpool primary school children in Years one to six are now able to have fluoridated milk, as part of the school breakfast scheme.

 Why fluoride milk?